 A Naturopathic Doctor is your healthcare partner.
 I ensure you are equipped with the information you need – in plain English – to be proactive and take control of your health.

 I want to be a partner in your health journey.
 The best way to do this is by guiding my patients to identify and resolve the root cause of their health concerns.

-With every patient, I focus on three things:
+With every patient, I focus on four things:

 - Helping them listen to their body – physical, mental and emotional aspects.